 Smartphone users care greatly about how long their battery lasts.
-If your application drains battery life, there's a high chance it'll be deleted soon.
+If your application drains battery life, there's a high chance that it'll be deleted soon.
 So, you'll have to monitor how much power your application consumes when testing a mobile app.
 On the other hand, desktop or laptop application testers do not have to worry too much about battery life.

 The screen dimensions for desktop computers are limited.
 Mobile devices, on the other hand, offer diverse screen sizes.
-You'll have to take this into account if you're to ensure your app works seamlessly on all mobile devices, not minding their screen size.
+You'll have to take this into account if you're willing to ensure that your app works seamlessly on all mobile devices, not minding their screen size.

-Tools for Mobile App Testing
+Tools For Mobile App Testing

 Highlighted below are some of the most popular tools for testing mobile web, native, and hybrid apps

 Appium is the go-to open-source mobile testing tool among most testers and developers.
 Users can easily automate test scenarios for both iOS and Android apps on real mobile phones, simulators, and emulators.
 Furthermore, it's compatible with a variety of programming languages, and testers have the luxury of choosing the one they're most familiar with.
 However, they'll have to create different test scripts for Android and iOS devices.